daphne-simons/halter-test/NOTES.md

 ## Assumptions

-- I created a UI that gives you a 24 hours window (roughly), which lets you move through the range by hour.
-In reality I would check in with the Guidance team to see what kind of granularity they are looking for.
+- I created a UI that gives you a 24 hour window (roughly), which lets users move through the data by hour.
+  - In reality I would check in with the Guidance team to see what kind of granularity they are looking for.

+- I assumed the Guidance team may want to be able to share link to specific moments of cow data, so I implemented `useSearchParams` which are set and persist in response to the selected time and cow.
+  - In reality I would check in with the Guidance team to see if they even need this functionality.

-- The .png i used to render each cow-location assumes that my users enjoy cute cow icons as much as I do. 🐄
+- I assume that the users enjoy cute cow icons as much as I do. 🐄
+  - In reality - I would check for prefered icon-style.

-- the colour scheme i used for the UI elements is intentially bright and high contract in relation to the map background.
-I figured contrast is key to the UI, but in reality I would check in with the "house style" of the Guidance team, so that my choice of yellow and magenta isn't too jarring.
+- The general colour scheme i used for the UI elements is bright and high contrast in relation to the dark green of the map background.
+I figured contrast is key to the UI.

-- Created a global loader for whenever a request is pending.
+  - In reality I would check the "house style" of the Guidance team, so that my choice of yellow and magenta isn't too jarring.

 ## Stretch goals:

+- Add a loader for everytime that a request is pending. - use the built in features from useQuery, e.g. `isFetching` or wrap my components in a <Suspense> boundary.

-- Make the cow names appear in the correct order, without losing their unique qualities e.g. 008 doesnt become 8.
+- Make the cow names appear in a more realistic ascending order, without losing their unique qualities
+  - e.g. 008 doesnt become 8.

-- It would be good to implement useSearchParams properly for consistent 'selectedCow' and 'selectedTime', so that the Guidance team can easily share links to specific moments of cow data.
+- It would be ideal to display the "cattle_name" on top of each cow-icon on the map.

--  Realistically it would be great to display the "cattle_name" on top of each cow-icon on the map, and allow a user to select a single cow by simply clicking on the cow icon with that name.
+  - This would allow a user to select a single cow by **clicking** on the cow icon with the name they want.

 - Add a calendar option to select a specific date.
-To implement this, I would check back in with Guidance team to see if a calendar option with a date picker would be useful for them.
+To implement this stretch goal, I would check back in with Guidance team to see if this would be useful for them.

-- Add a loader spinner for everytime that a request is pending.

 ## Cloud Deployment Strategy